facebookarchive/Polygames/README.md

 ```

-LUDII support can be disabled by appending `-DWITH_LUDII=OFF` to the cmake command (required if you don't have jdk)
+Ludii support can be disabled by appending `-DWITH_LUDII=OFF` to the cmake command (required if you don't have jdk)

 ## Content